 The first step is to chill the cheesecake.
 You’re going to be able to get a much cleaner slice if it’s chilled.
 Remember: cheesecakes are inherently soft, so they will leave some mess along the way.
 Fend off sticky aftermath by chilling first.

-But don’t think you can thrust your freshly baked, piping hot cheesecake into the freezer.
+But don’t think you can put your freshly baked, piping hot cheesecake into the freezer.
 Sudden temperature changes will wreak havoc on your delicate cake.
-Instead, let it come to room temperature, then cover loosely with cling wrap and stick in the freezer for about an hour.
+Instead, let it come to room temperature, then cover it loosely with cling wrap and stick it in the freezer for about an hour.

 Now, I totally understand that this might not be possible.
-For example, you might not have several hours to wait for your cheesecake to come to room temperature, then store in the freezer, then finally serve.
+For example, you might not have several hours to wait for your cheesecake to come to room temperature, then store it in the freezer, then finally serve it.

 The good news is that this step is entirely optional.
 It’s more of a convenience for you rather than a necessity for slicing.
 So, chill if you can.
 If you can’t?
 Move on to step two.